‘RHOBH’ Star Brandi Glanville Says She Predicted Tamra Judge Would Be Fired From The ‘RHOC’ Cast

 During an appearance on the Everything Iconic podcast with host Danny Pellegrino, the Real Housewives of Beverly Hills star admitted that she saw Judge’s exit from the show coming before noting that she actually predicted her fellow housewife’s exit on her YouTube channel.

-“I’m pretty sure on our YouTube channel I was like, ‘Bye, b**ch, bye!'”
+“I’m pretty sure on our YouTube channel I was like, ‘Bye, b*tch, bye!'”
 Glanville recalled, according to a report shared by Reality Blurb on March 14.

 As fans of the Real Housewives franchise may recall, Glanville and Judge were involved in a feud with one another last year on Twitter, during which Glanville targeted Judge for allegedly spreading a mean rumor about her friend, Kelly Dodd, on The Real Housewives of Orange County.
 Glanville also suggested that Judge was unstable and told her to “get help.”